DynMEP/DynMEP/README.md

 **Contribute**: Fork any repository, submit pull requests, or open issues to enhance these tools.

-**Custom Development**: Need specialized automation, AI models, or renewable energy simulations?
+**Custom Development**: Need specialized automation, AI models, renewable energy simulations, or solar optimization?
 Contact me for consulting and custom solutions.

 **Support**: Report issues via GitHub Issues on the respective repositories.